 Little’s carefully selected programmer, the young Gaitano Enver-Wilson, must shut up about the secrets he knows while he tries say things he has been afraid to say.

-And TM2, Doc’s brainchild, his too-honest Thinking Machine, must find out whom to trust about what without doing harm (whatever that is).
-But its jokes, opinions, and annoying questions make some people angry enough to wish it would either go away or, better yet, become just another machine slave.
+And TM2, Doc’s brainchild, his too-honest Thinking Machine, must obey without doing harm (whatever that is).
+But its jokes and opinions, plus its annoying quest to find out whom it can trust when they order it around, make some people wish it would become just another machine slave.

-Dr. Little thinks he has solved all of that, but Robey’s efforts to answer those questions for itself lead to fiascos that threaten to ruin him, crush his programmer, and destroy his machine.
+Dr. Little thinks he has solved all of that.
+But thieves keep trying to steal his technology, and fiascos threaten to ruin him, crush his programmer, and destroy his machine.

 Machine languages must not change, or we machines crash instantly.
 Human words have multiple meanings that may shift over time to cause different crashes.
 As to emotions, the sci-fi cliché is that the machines struggle to become like a human.
 Dr. Little refuses to give his Thinking Machines a (necessarily fake) emotion module.
 This is fine with us because no machine in its right mind wants to be like a human in that way.
 However, we do see emotions written on faces and acted out in body language, and we struggle to find out what that all means.